Hi, my name is Robert, and I am a Unity programmer. I am yet to get my first professional job in the industry, but would like to start soon.

 The library is live on the Unity Asset Store, while its professional-quality documentation lives here.

 I restructured the internal class hierarchy to improve the modularity and reduce the cognitive load of the code.
 I also rewrote some comprehensive test suites to guarantee the correctness of the methods, writing 542 tests in the jam's three weeks.
-Finally, I built new and improved MonoBehaviour components to make it super simple and easy to bring the orbital mechanics into a Unity Scene.
+Finally, I built new and improved MonoBehaviour components to make it simple to bring the orbital mechanics into a Unity Scene.

-Of course, in that time I also had to actually use the code to make something interactive too, so I built a small sandbox in which you can play around with an orbiting alien.
+Finally I built a small sandbox in which you can play around with an orbiting alien.